avandekleut/avandekleut.github.io/assets/vae/vae.md

   teaser: /assets/vae/variational-autoencoder.png
 ---

-I have been thinking about making this post on autoencoders and variational autoencoders for a while.
-I was first exposed to autoencoders when I first started learning about neural networks in 2017, and later to variational autoencoders.
-At first I didn't really understand the math, but was happy to follow a [keras tutorial](https://blog.keras.io/building-autoencoders-in-keras.html) detailing how to implement autoencoders.

 # Motivation

 Imagine that we have a large, high-dimensional dataset.
-For example, imagine that our dataset consists of thousands of images.
-Each image might consist of hundreds of pixels, so each data point might have hundreds of dimensions.
-The *[manifold hypothesis](https://deepai.org/machine-learning-glossary-and-terms/manifold-hypothesis)* states that real-world high-dimensional data actually consists of *low-dimensional* data that is **embedded** in the high-dimensional space.
-What does this mean?
-It means that, which the actual data itself might have hundreds of dimensions, the *structure* of the data can be sufficiently described using only a few dimensions.
+For example, imagine we have a dataset consisting of thousands of images.
+Each image  is made up of hundreds of pixels, so each data point has hundreds of dimensions.
+The **[manifold hypothesis](https://deepai.org/machine-learning-glossary-and-terms/manifold-hypothesis)** states that real-world high-dimensional data actually consists of low-dimensional data that is embedded in the high-dimensional space.
+This means that, while the actual data itself might have hundreds of dimensions, the underlying structure of the data can be sufficiently described using only a few dimensions.

-This is the motivation behind *dimensionality reduction* techniques, which try to take high-dimensional data and *project* it onto a lower-dimensional surface.
+This is the motivation behind dimensionality reduction techniques, which try to take high-dimensional data and project it onto a lower-dimensional surface.
 For humans who visualize most things in 2D (or sometimes 3D), this usually means projecting the data onto a 2D surface.
 Examples of dimensionality reduction techniques include [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) and [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
 Chris Olah's blog has a [great post](https://colah.github.io/posts/2014-10-Visualizing-MNIST/) reviewing some dimensionality reduction techniques applied to the MNIST dataset.

 Neural networks are often used in the **supervised learning** context, where data consists of pairs $(x, y)$ and the network learns a function $f:X \to Y$.
-This context applies to both **regression** (where $y$ is a continuous function of $x$) and **classification** (where $y$ is a discrete label for $x$).
+This context applies to both regression (where $y$ is a continuous function of $x$) and classification (where $y$ is a discrete label for $x$).
 However, neural networks have shown considerable power in the **unsupervised learning** context, where data just consists of points $x$.
 There are no "targets" or "labels" $y$.
-Instead, the goal is to learn and understand the *structure* of the data.
-In the case of dimensionality reduction, the goal is to find a *low-dimensional representation* of the data.
+Instead, the goal is to learn and understand the structure of the data.
+In the case of dimensionality reduction, the goal is to find a low-dimensional representation of the data.

 # Autoencoders